 Vision Zero is based on the premise that all people have the right to move about their communities safely.

+racial bias in policing showcase the urgent need to improve upon the traditional approach to traffic safety.
+As advocates for safe mobility, we must work hard to ensure that Vision Zero efforts improve – not exacerbate – negative, unintended consequences, particularly in communities of color and low-income communities.
 Read about successful strategies U.S. Vision Zero cities are using to integrate equity into their work in our report: Centering Equity in Vision Zero.

 Vision Zero does not call for more traffic enforcement.
 Given express concerns around racial bias in police actions, it is important to understand that the risk of over-policing runs counter to the goals of Vision Zero of ensuring safety for all, particularly those disproportionately impacted by traffic violence in the U.S., including people of color and low-income communities.

 Black people in the U.S. are more likely to be killed in traffic crashes and are also more likely to be stopped by and killed by police during routine traffic stops.
 We cannot focus on the first half of that reality without also working on the second.